View Charles Dooley's Obituary on VenturaCountyStar.com and share memories

 He was the kindest most loving man and will be missed greatly.

-he is survived by his daughter Carol and Doris, son in law Mike, grandchildren amber, Steven, Gary, Ashley, Michael, great-grandchildren Neelah, Nolan Mason, Christopher, and destiny.
+he is survived by his daughters Carol and Doris, son in law Mike, grandchildren Amber, Steven, Gary, Ashley, Michael, great-grandchildren Neelah, Nolan Mason, Christopher, and Destiny.